kolkhis/tech-notes/linux/package_management.md

-apt remove package  # Remove a package (apt-get remove) apt search package  # Search for a package in the repositories (apt-cache search) apt show package    # Show a specific package in the repositories (apt-cache show) apt-cache showpkg package  # Show a package and its dependencies in the repositories dpkg -i package.deb # Install a .deb package manually
+apt remove package  # Remove a package (apt-get remove) apt search package  # Search for a package in the repositories (apt-cache search) apt show package    # Show a specific package in the repositories (apt-cache show) apt-cache showpkg package   # Show a package and its dependencies in the repositories apt-cache depends package   # Show a package's dependencies apt-cache rdepends package  # Show reverse dependencies apt-mark showmanual     # Show packages that were installed manually

+dpkg -i package.deb # Install a .deb package manually
 dpkg -r package     # Remove a package
 dpkg -l             # List all installed packages